 • Pain and suffering – While it may be easy to calculate how much your past medical expenses are, pain and suffering damages are a type of compensation that is awarded based on the type of injury that a person suffered.
 These payments are generally granted to those who have sustained an injury that will affect their future either physically, emotionally, or psychologically.

 • Lost wages – If you have to take time off from work to recover from your injuries then you may be entitled to receive compensation.
-Similarly, if will be required to miss work in the future then you will be able to recover money compensation.
+Similarly, if will be required to miss work in the future then you will be able to recover monetary compensation.
 In addition, if you are no longer able to work or are not able to perform the job that you were in before your accident then you may be entitled to financial compensation.

 • Permanent disability – If you are permanently disabled as a result of your accident then you may be entitled to compensation.
 These injuries are proved by medical testimony from experts.